ritakuo/MovieRecommender/README.md

 # Netflix Movie Recommender
-[Netflix Prize data | Kaggle](https://www.kaggle.com/netflix-inc/netflix-prize-data/version/1#README) was an open competition for the best collaborative filtering algorithm to predict user ratings for films, based on previous ratings without any other information about the users or films
+[Netflix Prize data](https://www.kaggle.com/netflix-inc/netflix-prize-data/version/1#README) was an open competition for the best collaborative filtering algorithm to predict user ratings for films, based on previous ratings without any other information about the users or films

 ## tl&dr
 - In this project, we calculate one person's rating for one movie he has not seem and make recommendation for top N movies for him.